Government Lies, Corruption and Mismanagement

 If you don’t believe me, then you can perform an internet search on many of the administrators we have listed on our ANOI list.
 You can ask Principal Micheaux and AP Martinez of the Bronx.
 Ask Principal Adonna McFarland or Principal Namita Dwarka.
 Our list is over 100.
-Namita Dwarka and her school has been on the cover of the NY Post the last three days.
+Namita Dwarka and her school have been on the cover of the NY Post the last three days.
 The brave people responsible are UFT Solidarity members and supporters who have been following our playbook.

-Also see our campaign page as our team and platform are growing.
-For this reason I have not been able to blog much here.
+Also, see our campaign page as our team and platform are growing.
+For this reason, I have not been able to blog much here.
 My time has been spent building and organizing with great educator activists and enjoying time with my family.
 My sleeves are rolled up and we are ready to increase our work this September.
 Our ATR Alliance group is also growing and becoming more knowledgeable.
 A similar letter is being drafted for ATR Field Supervisors.